 How are you addressing security by protecting against supply chain attacks with your RMM solution?

 Rojas: We are using advanced tools to monitor our RMM’s activity.
 However, our most important protection is a strong relationship with our vendor.
 We regularly meet and request information that assures us of their security measures.
-By having an open and honest conversation, the risks are understood and can then be addressed.
+We can understand and address the risks after having an open and honest conversation.

 What types of support is your RMM vendor providing you to increase security?